Building a Healthy America, One Patient at a Time.

 Headquartered in Alexandria, VA, the National Association of Free & Charitable Clinics (NAFC) was founded in 2001 by a group of grassroots medical providers and organizers who recognized that health care was not being provided at a local level to the working poor, uninsured and underinsured in our country in a way that was cost effective, accessible and affordable.

-Many people do not realize that there are approximately 1,200 Free and Charitable Clinics throughout the nation who since the 1960’s have been filling in the gap for those who “fall through the cracks” in our current health care system.
+Many people do not realize that there are approximately 1,400 Free and Charitable Clinics and Charitable Pharmacies throughout the nation who since the 1960’s have been filling in the gap for those who “fall through the cracks” in our current health care system.
 These clinics receive little to no state or federal funding, do not receive HRSA 330 funds and are not Federally Qualified Health Centers or Rural Health Centers.

 - Health Education and Training: One of the largest challenges for medical providers in the Free and Charitable Clinic arena is the lack of health education and training that is specific to our patient population and health care delivery models.
 Therefore, the NAFC develops live in-person and web-based educational programs for medical and non medical volunteers and staff.
 Since 2005, the NAFC has held national in-person training events where over 3,500 safety net health care providers and volunteers have received the most current information, protocols and best practices pertinent to the patients who often present in a clinic setting with multiple unmanaged chronic diseases.
 Starting in 2014, the NAFC piloted a program at the in-person trainings where 75 medical professionals received over 700 Continuing Medical Education (CME) units for receiving training in the following areas: chronic disease management, medication adherence, health literacy, culturally competent health care, health equality and accessibility and affordability of health care.
 Given the success of this program, the NAFC plans to continue providing such credits through future live in-person training events.
 In addition to the live trainings, since 2012 the NAFC has organized 96 web-based and audio trainings that have been utilized by 3,840 individuals.